 - Averted in the Green Rider novels.
 In the third book Karigan chews out a recruit for pushing his horse too hard.

-- Averted in three series by David Eddings, The Belgariad and Mallorean and The Elenium.
+- Averted in three series by David Eddings, The Belgariad, The Malloreon, and The Elenium.
 The good guys are frequently slowed down by their need to rest or take care of their horses, stopping for the night involves taking care of the horses, and when the party needs to use a cart or wagon, their pace of travel slows even further.
 The characters who don't take care of their horse are 1) all bad guys and 2) noted for frequently killing the horses.

 - One episode of Royal Pains focused on the horse show circuit in the Hamptons.
 While this is a prominent competition, some of the details of life on the circuit were fudged.
 One of the side characters in the episode is a trainer with a string of ten or so horses.
 He incorrectly identified a branded warmblood as a thoroughbred in one scene.
 Half of what he and his daughter said about training horses was gibberish, and neither seemed to have a clear idea on what it took to get to the Olympics.

 - On 2 Broke Girls Max and Caroline keep Caroline's horse for months in the backyard of their rundown house in New York City.
-The horse does not get much exercise and it's a wonder they can afford to feed it.
+The horse does not get much exercise outside of the occasional walk and it's a wonder they can afford to feed it.
 They finally find a proper stable for the horse when winter comes.
 The incompetence of the characters can be justified but the horse should have been in much worse shape, sick or even dead.

-- HARPG (for Horse Art RPG) tend to have an unspoken standard of "family friendly" breeding: groups either explicitly encourage (or even demand) that breeding horse characters is carried out with the stallion and mare "getting to know each other" in "a natural setting", i.e. at liberty — or this just happens to be the overwhelming majority of how breeding takes place.
-I.e. instead of closely human-controlled situations, breedings consist of rubbing noses on flower-speckled pastures.
-The horses might appreciate this, but the horse owners would realistically be pretty damn likely to be shedding tears of blood from their eyes and wallets...
-Horses (especially mares in oestrus and stallions near those mares) can be stupid, finicky and difficult, even violently so.
+- HARPG (Horse Art RPG) tends to have an unspoken standard of "family friendly" breeding: groups either explicitly encourage (or even demand) that breeding horse characters is carried out with the stallion and mare "getting to know each other" in "a natural setting", i.e. at liberty — or this just happens to be the overwhelming majority of how breeding takes place.
+This means that instead of closely human-controlled situations, breedings consist of rubbing noses on flower-speckled pastures.
+The horses might appreciate this, but the horse owners would realistically be pretty damn likely to be shedding tears of blood from their eyes and wallets: horses (especially mares in oestrus and stallions near those mares) can be stupid, finicky and difficult, even violently so.
 Many valuable stallions have been lost to bone fractures from a skittish mare's kick, and the list of all the other ways natural horse breeding can cost money, effort, health, or time is just impressive.